 Fred has represented numerous physicians, podiatrists and nurses in health care liability matters.
 In addition, using his background as a former practicing podiatrist, he has represented podiatric groups practicing within hospital and academic facilities.
-Fred has handled several hundred medical malpractice cases involving numerous medical, facility and nursing specialties.
+He has handled several hundred medical malpractice cases involving numerous medical, facility and nursing specialties.
 He also has significant experience in representing laboratories involving alleged failure to diagnose cervical and related gynecologic cancers.

-Fred estimates he has taken 75 to 100 cases to trial, of which approximately 40 went to verdict, resulting in 30 defense verdicts.
+Since joining the firm in 1992, Fred estimates he has taken 75 to 100 cases to trial, of which approximately 40 went to verdict, resulting in 30 defense verdicts.
 Ten to 15 of his cases ended in verdicts or settlements significantly below the settlement demands.

-Fred has successfully defended physicians involving catastrophic injuries, including amputations, paralysis, failure to diagnose cancers and death by demonstrating compliance with standard of care and/or lack of causation relating to the injuries.
+He has successfully defended physicians involving catastrophic injuries, including amputations, paralysis, failure to diagnose cancers and death by demonstrating compliance with standard of care and/or lack of causation relating to the injuries.
 He has also successfully mitigated damages relating to nursing home injuries by demonstrating other non-related medical causes which significantly contributed to the alleged injuries.

 He is a graduate of Pennsylvania State University.
 Following graduation from college, he attended the Pennsylvania College of Podiatric Medicine.
 He then maintained a private medical practice until he achieved his juris doctor, with honors, in 1992.

 Honors & Awards

-•AV Preeminent by LexisNexis Martindale-Hubbell
+•AV Preeminent by Martindale-Hubbell

-•Pennsylvania Super Lawyer, 2007-2009, 2013-2014
+•Pennsylvania Super Lawyer, 2007-2009, 2013-2016

-Year Joined Organization: 1995
+Year Joined Organization